desolagiwa/kudos-board/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-I would have attempted stretch goarls, and fixed some bugs in my code.
+I would have fixed some small bugs in my code and done more of error handling.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?